krzemienski/awesome-from-stars/README.md

 * [saurabh0719/automate-mediaconvert](https://github.com/saurabh0719/automate-mediaconvert): Automate video transcoding and generate thumbnails with AWS Elemental Mediaconvert and S3 :zap:
 * [rokudev/automated-channel-testing](https://github.com/rokudev/automated-channel-testing): Roku Automated Channel Testing: Selenium-based WebDriver + Robot Framework + JS Framework + Samples
 * [disneystreaming/automated-cloud-advisor](https://github.com/disneystreaming/automated-cloud-advisor): Automated Cloud Advisor is a extensible tool that aims at facilitating cost optimization in AWS, by collecting data for resources that are under utilized.
 In addition, this is a great learning tool for new DevOps/Cloud engineers that want to start automating things in AWS.
+* [shockz-offsec/Automatic-Notion-Backup](https://github.com/shockz-offsec/Automatic-Notion-Backup): This script automates the backup process of Notion data into Markdown and CSV formats.
+Additionally, the script processes the data to remove any AWS identifiers that may be present in the Markdown files, folders, and internal references to other files in the backup
 * [1337-server/automatic-ripping-machine](https://github.com/1337-server/automatic-ripping-machine): Automatic Ripping Machine (ARM) Scripts
 * [Sukhdip-Sandhu/Automatic-Watermark-Removal](https://github.com/Sukhdip-Sandhu/Automatic-Watermark-Removal): Python computer vision project that aims to automatically remove the watermarks of stock images.
 The algorithm is designed off of those of Google researchers
 * [aws-samples/automating-livestream-video-monitoring](https://github.com/aws-samples/automating-livestream-video-monitoring): This repo presents a demo application for realtime livestream video quality monitoring using AWS serverless and AI/ML services.